-- If our computers fail to achieve quantum advantage, our business, financial condition and future prospects may be harmed. - We could suffer disruptions, outages, defects and other performance and quality problems with our quantum computing systems, our production technology partners or with the public cloud, data centers and internet infrastructure on which we rely. - We have identified a material weakness in our internal control over financial reporting, which has resulted in the need for us to restate our financial statements for the first quarter and second quarter of 2022, and may identify additional material weaknesses in the future.
-If we fail to remediate this material weakness or otherwise fail to establish and maintain effective control over financial reporting, it may adversely affect our ability to accurately and timely report our financial results, and may adversely affect investor confidence, our reputation, our ability to raise additional capital, and our business operations and financial condition. - System security and data protection breaches, as well as cyber-attacks, including state-sponsored attacks, could disrupt our operations, which may damage our reputation and adversely affect our business. - Our failure to obtain, maintain and protect our intellectual property rights could impair our ability to protect and commercialize our proprietary products and technology and cause us to lose our competitive advantage. - Delaware law and our Certificate of Incorporation and Bylaws contain certain provisions, including anti-takeover provisions, that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts that stockholders may consider favorable. - Our warrants, including our Public Warrants, Private Warrants and other warrants we have issued, are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results. - Sales of our securities, or perceptions of sales, by us or holders of our securities in the public markets or otherwise could cause the market price for our Common Stock to decline and future issuances of securities may adversely affect us, our Common Stock and may be dilutive to existing stockholders. - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq. - Our warrants may be out of the money at the time they become exercisable and they may expire worthless. - With the approval by the holders of at least 50% of the then-outstanding Public Warrants, we may amend the terms of the warrants in a manner that may be adverse to holders.
+- If our computers fail to achieve quantum advantage, our business, financial condition and future prospects may be harmed. - We could suffer disruptions, outages, defects and other performance and quality problems with our quantum computing systems, our production technology partners or with the public cloud, data centers and internet infrastructure on which we rely. - We have, in the past, identified a material weakness in our internal control over financial reporting and may identify additional material weaknesses in the future.
+If we otherwise fail to establish and maintain effective control over financial reporting, it may adversely affect our ability to accurately and timely report our financial results, and may adversely affect investor confidence and business operations. - System security and data protection breaches, as well as cyber-attacks, including state-sponsored attacks, could disrupt our operations, which may damage our reputation and adversely affect our business. - Our failure to obtain, maintain and protect our intellectual property rights could impair our ability to protect and commercialize our proprietary products and technology and cause us to lose our competitive advantage. - Delaware law and our Certificate of Incorporation and Bylaws contain certain provisions, including anti-takeover provisions, that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts that stockholders may consider favorable. - We will require a significant amount of cash for expenditures as we invest in ongoing research and development and business operations and may need additional capital sooner than planned to pursue our business objectives and respond to business opportunities, challenges or unforeseen circumstances, and we cannot be sure that additional financing will be available.
+If we are unable to raise additional funding when needed, we may be required to delay, limit or substantially reduce our quantum computing development efforts. - Our warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results. - Sales of our securities, or perceptions of sales, by us or holders of our securities in the public markets or otherwise could cause the market price for our common stock to decline and future issuances of securities may adversely affect us, our common stock and may be dilutive to existing stockholders. - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq. - Our warrants may be out of the money at the time they become exercisable and they may expire worthless. - With the approval by the holders of at least 50% of the then-outstanding public warrants, we may amend the terms of the warrants in a manner that may be adverse to holders.